roostercoopllc/mobile-code-sample/README.md

 This will start a development instance inside the container which you can technically hot reload, but I haven't tested it, just fight me about it.

 ## Running the development instance
-First, you will need to change the IP address located on line 45 of ```main.dart``` to your local IP address.
+First, you will need to change the IP address located on line  of ```./app/lib/main.dart``` to your local IP address.
 In production this would be a DNS record to be independant of hard coded values, but I am not too worried about right now.
 If you are pulling and running the source code, you will need to have an emulated device running already to access the flutter development server.
 You can start the flutter development server by running the following command in the ./app directory:
 ```sh
 flutter run